ChoicescriptIDE/web/help/topics/console.md

 **\*setref**

 A legacy command used to indirectly refer to a variable via the value of another variable.
 The same effect can now be achieved with the syntax *set {my_var}.
-For example, if the value of **my_var** was "strength" *setref my_var 5 or *set {my_var} 5 would actually attempt to set the value of the variable called **strength** to 5, not the value of my_var, which would remain "strength".
+For example, if the value of **my_var** was "strength" *setref my_var 5 or *set {my_var} 5 would actually attempt to set the value of the variable called **strength** to 5, not the value of my_var itself, which would remain "strength".

 **\*restart**